noorhanalayyoub/codexion/README.md

     -  parallelism : is executing multiple tasks at the exact same time. this is only possible with a multiple core CPU.

     - process vs thread : a process consists of one or more threads. a process is a management concept , resources are allocated to a process and not a thread. all threads belonging to the same process get access to the same resources.

+    - mutex : stands for mutually exclusive flag/object which is self explanatory. a flag is mutual between threads but is exclusive to one at a time.
+    - lockout freedom : a concept linked to mutex, it guarantees that every thread that wishes to enter the critical section will do so eventually. no process remains in critical section permanently.

+    - race condition : it occurs when two or more processes or threads try to access and/or modify data at the same time. the result is determined by which one was milliseconds faster.
 # Instructions

 # Resources